Oszust-Industries/Oszust-OS-Storm-Eye/README.md

 This software uses [Windows 10 Toast](https://pypi.org/project/win10toast/) package to display notifications on your system.

-This software requires a [OpenWeatherMap.org](https://openweathermap.org/) account to get weather data.
+This software requires an [OpenWeatherMap.org](https://openweathermap.org/) account to get weather data.